rust-lang/book/src/ch17-02-concurrency-with-async.md

 in once *both* complete.
 Thus, in Listing 17-8, we use `trpl::join` to wait for both `fut1` and `fut2` to finish.
 We do *not* await `fut1` and `fut2`, but instead the new future produced by `trpl::join`.
-We ignore the output, because it is just a tuple with two unit values in it.
+We ignore the output, because it’s just a tuple with two unit values in it.

 <Listing number="17-8" caption="Using `trpl::join` to await two anonymous futures" file-name="src/main.rs">